 Scientifically, some of our major discoveries include the identification of mouse pheromones and some of the natural behaviors they trigger, elucidation of mechanisms of sensory integration in the accessory olfactory bulb, discovery of mechanisms for individuality and plasticity in early sensory perception, and a deeper understanding of the relationship between sequence and function in olfactory receptors.
 Dr. Holy is also among the world’s foremost creators of Julia, a programming language designed for both ease-of-use and high performance whose adoption is growing exponentially.
 Ongoing work includes many of these areas as well as new initiatives in technology development, olfactory navigation, learning and memory, computation, and machine learning.

-- Meeks JP, Arnson HA, and Holy TE.
+- Meeks JP, Arnson HA, Holy TE.
 Representation and transformation of chemosensory information in the mouse accessory olfactory system.
 Nature Neuroscience.
-2010 13: 723-730.
+2010; 13:723-730.

 See a complete list of Dr. Holy’s publications on PubMed.

 1991 BA, Mathematics and Physics (summa cum laude), Rice University

 1997 PhD, Physics, Princeton University, Thesis advisor: Stanislas Leibler

 2009 St. Louis Academy of Sciences Innovation Award